niklaskks/api-docs/source/index.md

 By using Autoprocessing youre content gets automatically generated and prepared for download.

 The Autoprocessing function is triggered if you use the checkbox during a bulkupload.
 Your Date is then imported into a content project.
 After that the content is generated for all imported objects and packed into a downloadable file in your account.
 You are informed by email when your content is available.

+## Autoprocessing for new objects
+On request, your Content Project can be configured for "automatic processing".
+For any new objects, a text generation request is then triggerd automatically once, saving you the call to request the content.

 ### Endpoint
 `POST /v1/bulkupload/`